 The great part for me is that I confused this movie as being the one with the kid who wants to be a stuntman by trying to ride his bike over huge jumps and such.
 What a relief it wasn’t that.
-Superbad is rather a funny experience.
-You’ll find yourself laughing out loud several times while seeing it if it’s your kind of movie.
+Superbad is downright hilarious.
+You’ll find yourself laughing out loud several times while seeing if it’s your kind of movie.
 What kind of movie is that?
 Well, this one is all about sex, drinking, graduating and all the normal high school senior angst.
 That means you can expect a dizzying array of profanity and references to genitals.
 In fact, I think I can safely say that you’ll experience more genital jokes in this movie than any movie you’ve ever seen or likely will ever see.
-Amazingly that turns out to be a good thing here.
+Amazingly that turns out to be a good thing.
 Somehow it doesn’t get old.
-They even close the credits with more of it and people continued to laugh out loud.
+There’s even more during the closing credits and people continued to laugh out loud.
 Well, okay, not the lady next to us who clearly thought Superbad was going to be a slow, deep romantic movie based on her complete dislike of the entire event.
 At least she hung in long enough to walk out on the credits.

 One thing I hope not to forget, so much so that I’m posting it here in an attempt to force it into a permanent location in my head, is the line, “No one’s gotten laid in cargo pants since ‘Nam.”
-Don’t ask me why that was so funny.
+Don’t ask me why that’s so funny.
 You’ll have to see it for yourself in the movie.
-In context it was hilarious.
+In context it was brilliant.

 If there were any issues to complain about it would be the following: